Roberto De Zerbi: 2023–24 season

 De Zerbi's Brighton hosted Luton Town in the opening game of the Premier League season on 12 August, winning 4–1 with several players making their Brighton debuts including goalscorers João Pedro and Simon Adingra.

-On Brighton's European debut on 21 September, they fell to a 3–2 home defeat to Greek champions AEK Athens, with both of Brighton's goals coming from João Pedro's spot kicks.
-At the Stade Vélodrome in Marseille on 5 October, in their first ever away game in Europe, Brighton came from two down to draw 2–2 with Pascal Groß scoring his first European goal.
-Pedro scored the equaliser, hitting home his third penalty in two Europa League matches.
-On 26 October, Brighton would win their first-ever match in Europe, after defeating six-time European champions Ajax at home in a 2–0 victory.
+On Brighton's European debut on 21 September, they fell to a 3–2 home defeat to Greek champions AEK Athens.
+At the Stade Vélodrome in Marseille on 5 October, in their first ever away game in Europe, Brighton came from two down to draw 2–2 with goals by Pascal Groß and João Pedro.
+On 26 October, Brighton won for the first time in Europe, after defeating European veterans Ajax 2–0 at home.

 Following a 1–1 home draw against Sheffield United on 13 November, a match in which De Zerbi received a yellow card for his conduct on the touchline, he was critical of the performance of referees in England, stating: "I am honest and clear.
 I don’t like 80 per cent of England’s referees.
 It’s not a new thing.
 I don’t like them.
 I don’t like their behaviour on the pitch."

 Brighton's league form under De Zerbi, after a strong start consisting of five wins in their first six games, became inconsistent as 2023 drew to a close, throughout which the squad endured several injuries to key players.
 By December 2023, ten Brighton players were unavailable due to injury, including forwards Kaoru Mitoma, Simon Adingra, Solly March, Ansu Fati and Julio Enciso, as well as defenders Pervis Estupiñán, Tariq Lamptey, Adam Webster and Joel Veltman.
 Throughout the latter stages of 2023, Brighton's mixed results included a 6–1 away defeat to Aston Villa on 30 September contrasted with a 4–2 home victory over Tottenham Hotspur on 28 December, between which Brighton drew six and won two out of eleven games.